sudoxnym/roomba_rest980/README.md

 - [x] Attribute parity with jeremywillans' YAML entry
 - [x] Cloud API connection
   - [x] Cloud MQTT connection
     - ONLY IN TESTING RIGHT NOW!
-I've reverse engineered their MQTT stack (but not all available commands) and will be releasing a better writeup later
+I've reverse engineered their MQTT stack somewhat* (but not all available commands) and am still figuring out how it works.
 - [x] Actions
   - [x] Start
     - [x] Favorites